 Programs of Study

-The department offers undergraduate (BA) and graduate (MA, PhD) degrees in anthropology.
+The Department of Anthropology offers undergraduate (BA) and graduate (MA, PhD) degrees in anthropology.

-The Bachelor of Arts program in anthropology provides a Major and Minor in Anthropology.Students in the departments are required to take classes in all anthropology’s four subfields: archaeology, cultural anthropology, linguistics, and physical anthropology.
-The program provides students a background to understand human society and culture and provides a multicultural perspective on the range of beliefs, hopes, and behaviors found among the world's people.
+1. The Bachelor of Arts program in anthropology provides a Major and Minor in Anthropology.Students in the departments are required to take classes in all anthropology’s four subfields: archaeology, cultural anthropology, linguistics, and physical anthropology.
+The program provides students a background to understand human past and present societies and cultures and provides a multicultural and biological perspective on the evolution, behavior and belief systems found among the world's people.

-The Masters of Arts program in anthropology provides students with the necessary theoretical and technical background for pursuing professional careers or continuing graduate studies at the doctoral level.
+2. The Masters of Arts program in anthropology provides students with the necessary theoretical and technical background for pursuing a wide range of professional careers or continuing to graduate studies at the doctoral level.
 The MA in anthropology is given in three possible tracks in which students can focus their studies on one of the four fields:

 c.
 JD/MA in Anthropology - This track provides simultaneous graduate degrees in law (JD) and anthropology (MA).